choonchernlim/spring-security-adfs-saml2/README.md

 @EnableWebSecurity
 class AppSecurityConfig extends SAMLWebSecurityConfigurerAdapter {

-    // See `Configuring SAMLConfigBean` section below for more info.
+    // See `SAMLConfigBean Properties` section below for more info.
     @Override
     protected SAMLConfigBean samlConfigBean() {
         return new SAMLConfigBeanBuilder()